meaningalignment/dft/README.md

+> [!IMPORTANT]
-Note: This repository is archived.
-We're working on turning this process into a standalone deliberation platform for any topic.
+> **This repository is archived.** We're working on turning this process into a standalone deliberation platform for any topic.
 You can see this fork [here](https://github.com/meaningalignment/mgd).

+---

 # Democratic Fine-Tuning: README